 Also of interest is that Somis has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Somis telecommute to their jobs.
-Overall, about 13.10% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.10% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Somis is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Somis is a great place for families with children to consider.
+First of all, many other families with children live here, making Somis a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Somis has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Somis’s overall crime rate is lower than average for the country.

 The education level of Somis ranks among the highest in the nation.
 Of the 25-and-older adult population in Somis, 43.59% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.